Power Up with AppExchange

 To install the app, click Get It Now.
 This button takes you to the installation wizard that guides you through the steps.
 Here are two key questions you need to answer during the installation process:

 - Where do I install the app, production or sandbox?
-In general, it’s a best practice to first install apps in a nonproduction environment like a sandbox or Developer Edition org.
+In general, it’s a best practice to first install apps in a nonproduction environment.
+Try installing in a sandbox for your production org or in a Developer Edition org.
 Testing the app first helps you avoid conflicts in production with things like object names.

 - Should I give app permissions to admins only, all users, or specific profiles?
 That depends on who the app is for.
 If you want to limit access to a particular set of users, plan to modify those user profiles before you install the app.